 Comment 1.
 One of the goals of the project is to enhance in-stream habitat (by sorting and cleaning spawning gravel and creating rearing pools).
 The project, as designed, treats mostly the channel margins with bank treatment and LWD at the toe of the slope.
 To improve in-stream spawning and rearing, larger structures further out into the main channel would likely be required.
 This could be achieved by alternating the bank sloping from left to right bank, etc. and creating a meander pattern and hydraulic complexity.
 We understand the potential for this change in channel form may be limited due to infrastructure or utilities on site.
 Please identify them relative to the restoration plan.

 AASF Response: Project type has changed from a restoration (design build) to a design only project.
 AASF will select and hire a qualified outside consultant to design a stream restoration project at this location.
 AASF agrees that LWD structures placed further into the channel would be more beneficial to salmon; this concern will be addressed by the consultant designing the project.
-The final project designs will take full advantage of site conditions to provide the maximum benefit to salmon.
+The preliminary project designs will take full advantage of site conditions to provide the maximum benefit to salmon.
 In addition, AASF will work closely with the WRIA 8 Technical Committee throughout the development of the design deliverables to ensure designs achieve desired outcomes.

 I have acquired a map of the sewer lines in the project area from the Friendly Village site superintendent.
 This map is attached in PRISM, other utilities may exist in project area.